 Certified Content Specialists are limited to train in topics specific to their area(s) of specialization, as evidenced by the provision of educational documentation including coursework in verified areas of expertise.
 Content specialists may be individuals who are not within the field of early care and education (example: doctors, lawyers, etc.) Examples of content areas include business practices, technology, health & safety.

 While registered trainers are required to submit education documentation, the type of education received will not prohibit you from providing training within the registered status.
-Certified trainers are required to submit education and have specific requirements to document for approval of certified trainer status.
+Certified trainers are required to have a Bachelor, Master or Doctorate degree with at least 12 hours of core early childhood coursework to be certified in all areas.

 Related fields include: